samSecurity04/Wazuh-soc-lab/README.md

 ## 💡 What I Learned

 **Technical:**

-- How the Wazuh alert pipeline actually works — agent → analysisd → alerts.json → indexer → dashboard — not just in theory but by watching each stage break and fixing it
+- How the Wazuh alert pipeline actually works end to end — not just in theory but by watching each stage break and fixing it
-- Linux disk management under pressure — LVM logical volume extension, live filesystem resize
+- Linux disk management under pressure — LVM logical volume extension, live filesystem resize with zero downtime
-- The difference between agent-side and manager-side processes — a critical debugging distinction
+- The critical difference between agent-side and manager-side processes when debugging a SIEM
 - How to read raw SIEM logs (`ossec.log`, `alerts.json`) instead of relying on the UI
+- How FIM detections map directly to MITRE ATT&CK techniques

 **Mindset:**

 - Real infrastructure breaks in unexpected ways.
-The CVE scanner filling a disk is not in any tutorial.
+A CVE scanner silently filling a disk is not in any tutorial.
 - Debugging a SIEM requires understanding the full data pipeline, not just the tool surface
-- Documentation while things are broken is as important as documentation when they work
+- Documentation during failure is as valuable as documentation during success

----

-## 🚧 Next Phase

-- [ ] Integrate Suricata IDS with MITRE ATT&CK rule mapping
-- [ ] Add Splunk log forwarding and build custom detection dashboards
-- [ ] Simulate brute force SSH attack and verify alert escalation
-- [ ] Simulate lateral movement and map to ATT&CK
-- [ ] Expand agent fleet to include a Windows endpoint

 ---